Verifying LLM Inference to Detect Model Weight Exfiltration: Theoretical Framework: Verification System

-Whenever $\A$ passes by the policy without being flagged then, it is because they output a response from the set $\mathsf{Supp}(\dist_{\le r})$.
-And, the maximum entropy a distribution can achieve on such a distribution is $\log |\mathsf{Supp}(\dist_{\le r})|$, and therefore the amount of information is also bounded (Theorem~\ref{thm:stego-limits}).
-Further, there can only be at most $2^{r}$ responses what appear with probability at least $2^{-r}$.
-So, in the worst case $r' = r$. \end{proof}
+Next, observe that whenever the adversary has any response outside $\calS$, then the $\GExfil$ game outputs $\bot$.
+Therefore, when $\A$ is not flagged by the policy, it is because their message $\hT$ is in the set $\calS$.
+Notice that the maximum entropy a distribution can achieve on such a distribution is $\log |\calS|$, and therefore the capacity of a channel with such a support size is also bounded by $|\calS|$ (Theorem~\ref{thm:stego-limits}).
+The final inequality comes from the observation that there are at most $2^{\ell \cdot \tau}$ responses what appear with probability at least $2^{-\ell\cdot \tau}$, which establishes the $\varepsilon$ security claim. \end{proof}

-\paragraph{Receivers without the seed.} Under some additional assumptions, one may expect that the decoding adversary cannot obtain the seed that used by the encoder.
-In this case, Theorem~\ref{thm:perplexity-bound} is too loose.
-We can obtain stronger bounds if we make some additional assumptions about the surrounding infrastructure.
-We show two bounds under these additional assumptions below.
+\paragraph{Receivers without the seed.} Under additional assumptions or infrastructure, one may expect that the decoding adversary cannot obtain the seed that used by the encoder.
+In this case, Theorem~\ref{thm:perplexity-bound} is too loose, and we should aim to achieve bounds in the restricted game $\GExfilR$ (Experiment~\ref{exp:exfaudit}).
+In this section, we show two bounds in this restricted game below.
 See Appendix~\ref{sec:trust-assumptions} for more discussion about these assumptions.

-The following bounds can be applied for any policy that that has a notion of \emph{permitted tokens}.
-These are the tokens that would be allowed by the policy for the given prompt, seed, and prefix.
-For example, the FSSL policy may allow any token which is not too surprising for the given seed, which is usually the 1 or 2 adjacent logits next to the one the verification server produced.
+The bounds in this section attempt to generalize beyond the $\FSSL$ policy and will apply to \emph{any} policy with a particular structure.
+Motivated by our experimental results, we see that each token of a generation is \emph{nearly} deterministic given the prompt and seed.
+In particular only about $2\%$ of tokens in our experiments are ``branching points,'' where floating-point noise makes the next token undetermined.

+\paragraph{Permitted tokens.} The above observation motivates our characterization of policies $\warden$ where at each index $i$, there is only one token $t$ which is permitted, i.e., if $\hT[i] \neq t$ then $\warden(\hT) = 1$.
+In practice, we don't quite obtain full determinism, so we instead define $(p,q)$-permitted token policies.
+Where, at each index there is one permitted token with probability $(1-p)$, or else there are $q>1$ permitted tokens with probability $p$ (and these probabilities are independent).

+Based on our experiments, we can approximate the exfiltration bounds of the $\FSSL$ policy with $p=0.02$ and $q=2$.
+However, we note that this is a very simplified abstraction for the purposes of obtaining a possible stronger bound under additional assumptions.
+In the real world, it is unclear how closely policies satisfy the $(p,q)$-definition.
+It is possible an adversary could correlate where permitted tokens occur (breaking independence) or choose an adversarial prompt which has additional ``branching points,'' which may be interesting for future work to explore.